thepower/power-docs/docs/Maintain/build-and-start-a-node/07-seed-nodes.md

 There are two types of nodes used in The Power Ecosystem:

 1. **Consensus node**.
 It is a node that connects to a chain and participates in Consensus along with other Consensus nodes.
 2. **Seed node**.
-It is a project node that connects to a chain of nodes, receives a copy of a blockchain data, and provides it to the users upon a request.
+It is a node that connects to a chain of nodes, receives a copy of a blockchain data, and provides it to the users upon a request.
 As opposed to Consensus nodes, Seed nodes don't participate in Consensus.

 ## Seed nodes theory

 As determined above, Seed nodes store and spread the copy of blockchain data, but don't participate in Consensus on creating new blocks.

-**Seed nodes** are necessary to **undertake** the extra-load caused by the increased quantity of users from the Consensus nodes, as well as **minimize** the risk of **DDoS-attacks**.
+**Seed nodes** are necessary to **undertake** the extra-load caused by the increased quantity of users from the Consensus nodes, as well as **minimize** the security risks.
 So, the users connect to Seed nodes, receive their copy of blockchain data needed, and send their transaction into the blockchain.

 ## How to use the Seed node?